-Choice: Enrollment in field and the MSW program is a choice.
-Students indicate broad areas of interest on their foundation field placement application and are then matched with an approved foundation placement site.
+Choice: Students indicate broad areas of interest on their foundation field placement application and are then matched with an approved foundation placement site.
 In advanced year, students choose from an array of established placement sites, and can recommend new sites to the Field Office.
 Students are encouraged to take advantage of all relevant learning opportunities.
 With Field Educator approval, attendance at relevant trainings can count towards field hours.

 Trustworthiness: Students are expected to produce high quality work, adhering to the code of ethics, and practicing social work with the integrity expected of a social work practitioner.
 The Field Office outlines policies and procedures in the Field Manual.
 Field course objectives are outlined in the Field Course Syllabus.
-Policies and procedures are also addressed in Foundation Field Lab and Field Orientation sessions.
+Policies and procedures are also addressed in Field Orientation sessions.